 5. One final VERY important tip

 Always order your rings about 3 months before your wedding.
 Most jewellers don’t carry all the sizes and styles in stock, so you may have to order in advance – this could take a few days, or several weeks.
-In order to get the rings you truly want, do order early.
+In order to get the rings you truly want, make sure to order early.

 Like this?
 Why not follow us on Facebook, Instagram or Twitter?